Nitro Controller

 Nitro cards handle packet encapsulation and decapsulation on VM hosts.

 On receipt of an encapsulated packet, Nitro checks if the source is valid for the encapsulated VPC packet.
-If not, the packet is dropped and an alarm is triggered internally in AWS.
+If not, Nitro drops the packet and triggers an alarm internally in AWS.

-ARP requests are intercepted by Nitro cards, and destinations within and outside of the subnet are handled differently.
+Nitro cards intercept ARP requests, and handle destinations within and outside of the subnet differently.

 • For EC2 instances communicating in the same subnet, ARP requests from one VM will get the MAC address of the other VM’s ENI.